 - Specialized Linux, development, security, writing, support, or research assistants.

-Git-RAG is an optional local retrieval module designed to connect the assistant to source repositories cloned on the controlled infrastructure.
+Git-RAG is an optional local retrieval and repository workspace module designed to connect the assistant to source repositories cloned on controlled infrastructure.

-The module can expose repository selection, active branch information, repository readiness, file lists, file sizes, and text or binary classification.
+The service exposes repository selection, active branch information, readiness status, file inventory, file sizes, text or binary classification, file reading, controlled editing, and timestamped backups before modification.

-Git-RAG is designed as an independent local microservice.
-The main KUZAI AI application remains operational when the retrieval service is unavailable.
+Git-RAG runs as an independent local microservice.
+The main KUZAI AI application remains operational when the repository service is disabled or unavailable.

 - Code, Markdown, text, JSON, YAML, configuration, and log indexing.

-KUZAI AI exposes local status information for the application, configured model, active model, inference server, PHP runtime, and supporting services.
+KUZAI AI exposes local status information for the application, configured model, active model, inference endpoint, web-search service, Git-RAG service, PHP runtime, voice pipeline, and supporting infrastructure.

-The infrastructure uses systemd for service supervision, automatic restart, startup management, status inspection, and journal-based diagnostics.
+systemd provides startup management, dependency handling, automatic restart, service status inspection, and journal-based diagnostics.

 - PHP syntax checking.